LUZ-118/Lexicon_retrieval_Demo/README.md

 # Lexicon retrieval Demo
-Implement few basic models for IR.
+Implement a few basic models for Information Retrieval (IR).

 Download the dataset from the following pages: